Nine Media News and Current Affairs

-Nine Media News and Current Affairs (formerly known as Solar News and Current Affairs/Solar News and 9News and Current Affairs/9News) was the news and public affairs production arm and sole division of the Philippine media companies Solar Entertainment Corporation (2011-2014) and Nine Media Corporation (2014-2024), which have been leased airtime from Southern Broadcasting Network (2011–2013) and Radio Philippines Network (2012–2024).
-The division supplies local news and content for Nine Media's television brands Talk TV, Solar News Channel, 9TV, and CNN Philippines.
-9News stopped using this brand when the channel was launched as CNN Philippines on March 16, 2015, and the division was finally dissolved following the channel's closure on January 31, 2024, citing financial losses.
+Nine Media News and Current Affairs (formerly known as Solar News and Current Affairs/Solar News and 9News and Current Affairs/9News) is the now-defunct news and current affairs division of the Philippine media company Nine Media Corporation, leased it's news programming content for Southern Broadcasting Network (2011–2013) and Radio Philippines Network (2012–2014).
+The division produces local news and content for it's free-to-air television channels TalkTV, Solar News Channel, 9TV, and CNN Philippines.

+Launched on March 2, 2011, as a result of RPN's privatization.
+It ended it's operations alongside CNN Philippines on January 31, 2024 due to financial losses.
+Meanwhile, TV5 Network's News5 and NewsWatch Plus took over its role of supplying news content for RPN and it's affiliate RPTV.

 History

 As Solar News (2012-2014)

 After Solar Entertainment Corporation acquired 34 percent of Radio Philippines Network from the Philippine government as part of the RPN/IBC privatization in 2011, Solar TV launched Talk TV on March 2, 2011, and finally ventured into news at the end of 2011.
 On July 16, 2012, Solar News launched its first local newscasts, including Solar Network News, Solar Newsday, Solar Daybreak and Solar Nightly News.
 On October 30, 2012, two newscasts began airing on RPN (by-then affiliated with entertainment channel ETC) after it ceased its production of in-house flagship newscast RPN NewsWatch due to the retrenchment of the program's production team and other employees of the privatized network.
-On the same day, Talk TV rebranded as Solar News Channel on SBN UHF Channel 21 until November 30, 2013, when the channel transferred to RPN the next day.
+On the same day, Talk TV rebranded as Solar News Channel on SBN UHF Channel 21 until November 30, 2013, when the channel transferred to RPN the following day.